exabiome/gtnet/paper/paper.md

 # Statement of need

 `gtnet` [@gtnet] is a Python package and command-line utility built on top of `GTNet`.
-The purpose of thise software is to make the predictive capabilities of the GTNet easily accesible to the meteagenomics community.
+The purpose of this software is to make the predictive capabilities of the GTNet easily accessible to the meteagenomics community.

 In addition to deploying GTNet, the `gtnet` software seeks to address other outstanding issues in the field.
 Many taxonomic classification tools are still released as source code in tarball formats, require